Saarbrücken: World War II

 Saarbrücken was heavily bombed in World War II.

-In total 1,234 people (1.1 percent of the population) in Saarbrücken were killed in bombing raids 1942–45.
+In total 1,234 people (1.1 percent of the population) in Saarbrücken were killed in bombing raids from 1942 to 1945.
 11,000 homes were destroyed and 75 percent of the city left in ruins.
+Today more than a third of the city consists of buildings from before 1945.

 The British Royal Air Force (RAF) raided Saarbrücken at least 10 times.
-Often employing area bombing, the RAF used total of at least 1,495 planes to attack Saarbrücken, killing a minimum of 635 people and heavily damaging more than 8,400 buildings, of which more than 7,700 were completely destroyed, thus dehousing more than 50,000 people.
+Often employing area bombing, the RAF used a total of at least 1,495 planes to attack Saarbrücken, killing a minimum of 635 people and heavily damaging more than 8,400 buildings, of which more than 7,700 were completely destroyed, thus dehousing more than 50,000 people.
 The first major raid on Saarbrücken was undertaken by 291 aircraft of the RAF on 29 July 1942, targeting industrial facilities.
 Losing nine aircraft, the bombers destroyed almost 400 buildings, damaging more than 300 others, and killed more than 150 people.
 On 28 August 1942, 113 RAF planes raided Saarbrücken doing comparatively little damage due to widely scattered bombing.
 After the RAF mistakenly bombed Saarlouis instead of Saarbrücken on 1 September 1942, it raided Saarbrücken with 118 planes on 19 September 1942, causing comparatively little damage as the bombing scattered to the west of Saarbrücken due to ground haze.
 There were small raids with 28 Mosquitos on 30 April 1944, with 33 Mosquitos on 29 June 1944, and with just 2 Mosquitos on 26 July 1944.
-At the request of the American Third Army, the RAF massively raided Saarbrücken on 5 October 1944, to destroy supply lines, especially the railway.
-The 531 Lancasters and 20 Mosquitos achieved these goals, but lost 3 Lancasters and destroyed large parts of Malstatt and nearly all of Alt-Saarbrücken.
-From 13 to 14 January, the RAF raided Saarbrücken three times, targeting the railway yard.
-The attacks with 158, 274, and 134 planes, respectively, were very effective.
+At the request of the American Third Army, the RAF put on a large raid with more than 500 Avro Lancaster heavy bombers against Saarbrücken on 5 October 1944, to block and destroy supply lines, especially the railway.
+Only three Lancasters were lost and destroyed large parts of Malstatt and nearly all of Altstadt of Saarbrücken.
+The RAF made three raids on the railway yards during day of 13 January, that night and the following day of 14 January with 158, 274, and 134 aircraft, respectively; the nighttime raid was rated as "extremely accurate and effective".